Skip to content

 Getting Started

-The museum studies program is customizable.
-Within the program curriculum, you choose the museum studies electives that support your learning goals.
+The museum studies program is highly customizable.
+As part of the program curriculum, you choose the museum studies electives that support your professional career plans, whether it is running a small museum, designing exhibitions, caring for objects, or educating visitors.

 • MUSE 100 Introduction to Museum Studies